 The principal dentist told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including; Tamil, Nepalese, Punjabi, Farsi, Hindi, Gujarati and Persian.
-A hearing loop was also available for patients that had hearing difficulties
+Staff at the practice spoke a range of different languages including; Tamil, Lithuanian, Romanian, Italian and Russian Staff at the practice also had access to online translation if required.